At Australia’s no 1 engineering school you will learn from the top researchers in biomedical engineering.

 Why choose Biomedical Engineering at Melbourne

-How to study Biomedical Engineering at Melbourne
+How to study biomedical engineering at Melbourne

-You start with either a Bachelor of Biomedicine or a Bachelor of Science with a major in Bioengineering Systems.
-This is followed by a two-year Master of Engineering with a Biomedical or Biomedical with Business specialisation.
+You start with a Bachelor of Biomedicine, or a Bachelor of Science with a major in Bioengineering Systems.
+Then you complete a Master of Engineering, where you’ll choose a Biomedical or Biomedical with Business specialisation.